kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 data coming from the past, and those make two (a backwards travelling and a forwards travelling state).

-These could be of different types, say we can say Strings back in time and Ints to the future.
+These could be of different types, say we can send Strings back in time and Ints to the future.

 ### A single-pass assembler: an example